dimitridjuric/scalable-conf/README.md

 #### Endpoints

 **createSession** has the same structure as **createConference**.
 I use a **_createSessionObject** function to get the user profile and the conference object.
 The conference is the parent of the session which makes querying for all sessions of a conference easy with an ancestor query.
 I check if the session date is within the dates of the conference.
-I put the **getFeaturedSpeaker** code in **createConference** as well, this will be discussed later.
+After storing the session, a task is added for the featured speaker functionality, this is discussed later.

 **getConferenceSessions** is a straightforward ancestor query with ordering by date and time.
 It takes a websafe conference key in the url path.